MicrosoftPremier/VstsExtensions/BuildQualityChecks/en-US/WarningsPolicy.md

   - **Log output:** ANALYSIS: Performance - 'Class1' should be made static
     **Filter:** `/analysis: (?<category>[^ ]+) - (?<message>(?:[^']+?)?(?:'(?<object>.+)'.+)?)$/i`

-  *Warning Filters (Tasks)* can also be used to count warnings if a build task does not log warnings as build issues, as long as the task logs the number of warnings to its log file.
+  *Warning Filters (Tasks)* can also be used to count warnings *if a build task **does not** log warnings as build issues*, as long as the task logs the number of warnings to its log file.
 To do so, specify a warning filter that contains exactly **one** unnamed capture group that matches the number of warnings.
 The captured number will be added to the total warning count as well was the filtered warning count.
+Be aware, though, that this special use of warning filters only applies to tasks that **do not** properly log warnings as build issues!
+If you need to have this feature for a task that does already log warnings as build issues (e.g., the *Visual Studio Build*), you need to enable the option *Make Warning Filters Inclusive*.

   **Example (based on _StyleCop Runner_ task):**
   - Log output: `StyleCop found [28448] violations warnings across [82] projects`